lokalmatador/smart-city-modeling/README.md

 | 8× | 565 | 1668, 1659, 1630 | 4870 | Eightfold increase
 | 32× | 2245 | 2164, 2186, 2131 | 19030 | Stress Test: 32×

-The python script to generate these large input files can be found in [evaluation](/evaluation).
+The python script to generate the input files can be found in [evaluation](/evaluation).